vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-locally-node-js.md

 * Go to the [Tanzu GemFire](https://network.pivotal.io/products/p-cloudcache/) product page.
 * In the "Releases" drop down, find and select the NodeJS-Client.
-* Click on the file icon to download the tar file (.tgz.).
+* Click on the file icon to download the tar file (.tgz).
 * Once downloaded, copy it to your `Book Service` project directory.
 Do not untar the tar file -- the npm command installs the Node.js API directly from the compressed .tgz archive.

  ### 3. Install the Tanzu GemFire Node.js Client